IT Compliance Services for Small Business

 The work spans policy development, identity and access management, device security, email protection, backup and disaster recovery, log retention, security awareness training, vendor risk assessment, and documented incident response procedures.

 For Microsoft 365 environments — which is most small businesses — this extends to security configuration hardening, data retention policy settings, conditional access rules, endpoint management, and audit reporting capabilities.
-The distinction between useful and wasteful compliance work depends on execution: a multi-factor authentication policy means nothing without enforcement, and a backup policy delivers no value without restore testing.
+The Microsoft 365 environment contains most of the data, identity, and communication infrastructure that compliance frameworks are designed to protect.

 Where small businesses are most exposed